ATSM

 Enrollment in one of the UM’s three health tutoring programs depends on the student’s campus.

-The ATSM brings together PASS students from the Arnaud de Villeneuve campus as well as LAS students studying at Paul Valéry University, the Faculty of Sciences in Montpellier, and the CUFR in Mayotte.
+The ATSM brings together PASS students from the Arnaud de Villeneuve campus as well as LAS students studying at Paul Valéry University, the Montpellier Faculty of Sciences, and the CUFR in Mayotte.

 The TSN brings together PASS students from the Carémeau campus as well as LAS students studying at the University of Nîmes (Bachelor’s degrees in Law, Psychology, and Earth and Life Sciences—Biology and Environment) and at the University of Perpignan (Bachelor’s degrees in Economics and Management, Mathematics, and the DARWIN Program).

-The ATP brings together PASS students from the Flahault campus as well as LAS students studying at the University of Montpellier (Bachelor’s degrees in Economics and Law, and Sports Science) and Perpignan (Bachelor’s degrees in Law in Perpignan or at the Narbonne campus, and Sports Science at the Font-Romeu campus).
+The ATP brings together PASS students at the Flahault campus as well as LAS students studying at the University of Montpellier (Bachelor’s degrees in Economics and Law, STAPS) and Perpignan (Bachelor’s degrees in Law in Perpignan or at the Narbonne branch campus, and STAPS at the Font-Romeu branch campus).

 To register, students must fill out the GGform registration form below: